HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 - However, it improves to 42% for the next 1,000,000 sites and 48% for the next 10,000,000.

 This pattern may reflect differences in page complexity and performance investment across the popularity tiers.
-- Highly popular sites often treat performance as a priority and are more likely to invest in ongoing optimization, given its [close correlation](https://www.speedcurve.com/blog/site-speed-business-correlation/) to user engagement and business outcomes.
+- Highly popular sites often treat performance as a priority and are more likely to invest in ongoing optimization, given its <a hreflang="en" href="https://www.speedcurve.com/blog/site-speed-business-correlation/">close correlation</a> to user engagement and business outcomes.
 - Mid-popularity sites may combine higher complexity such as additional features and third-party scripts with less sustained focus on performance, leading to drop in results.
 - Less popular sites are often simpler, with fewer features and lighter pages, which can benefit from platform defaults and hence offer comparatively better performance.